ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-command-line.md

 ## List projects or services

-See the full list of projects and services you own or participate as a collaborator:
+See the full list of projects and services you own or collaborator with:

 ```xml
 we list